austenstone/gha-waf/README.md

 #### Running locally

+While there isn't really a way to run GitHub Actions locally, there are a few ways to test your workflows locally.

 ##### Make your local machine as a [self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners)

 You can use your local machine as a self-hosted runner to test your workflows locally.
 You do need to specify the `runs-on` label as the one you set your machine to.
 You still need to trigger the workflow through GitHub.